Categories

 Restriction on Growth

-The Consent Order also required the Bank to maintain their total consolidated assets at or below the level reported as of September 30, 2024.
+The Consent Order also required the Bank to maintain its total consolidated assets at or below the level reported on September 30, 2024.
 This mandate prevents the banks from increasing their average total consolidated assets beyond this threshold until they achieve compliance with all actionable articles of the order.
 The total consolidated assets will be measured using the banks’ respective Consolidated Reports of Condition and Income.

 The asset restrictions will remain in place until the banks meet all compliance obligations outlined in the order.
-However, the Deputy Comptroller has the discretion to temporarily suspend the asset cap in the event of unusual circumstances.
+However, the Deputy Comptroller can temporarily suspend the asset cap in unusual circumstances.
 If the banks fail to meet compliance deadlines, the Deputy Comptroller may require a reduction of up to 7% of their total consolidated assets, as reported in the most recent calendar quarter.

-According to Jon Hill writing in Law360, this is only the second time “that a federal banking agency has slapped such handcuffs on a financial institution’s overall growth.”
-The first was Wells Fargo which was slapped for its fraudulent accounts scandal.
-Moreover, while the Wells Fargo “cap has remained in place much longer than many observers originally expected, the OCC appears to have designed its cap for TD Bank with more of a need for remedial speed in mind.
+Jon Hill wrote in Law360 that this is only the second time “that a federal banking agency has slapped such handcuffs on a financial institution’s overall growth.”
+The first was Wells Fargo, slapped for its fraudulent accounts scandal.
+Moreover, while the Wells Fargo “cap has remained in place much longer than many observers originally expected, the OCC has designed its cap for TD Bank with more of a need for remedial speed in mind.
 In particular, the OCC order establishing the cap includes express provisions that allow the agency to reduce the size limit — that is, tighten the cuffs — by up to 7% annually if the bank does not meet certain deadlines for strengthening its U.S. anti-money laundering compliance.”
 The article quoted Julie A. Hill, a banking law professor and dean at the University of Wyoming College of Law, for the following, “where the asset cap has gone on for years and years as the bank has tried to get compliant.”

 Put Money Where Their Mouth Is

-Even more than the commitment to do business ethically and in compliance with its AML/BSA requirements, the Bank must financially commit to compliance as well.
-The Order requires the before the Bank can declare or pay dividends, engage in share repurchases, or make any other capital distributions, the Board of Directors must certify in writing to the Examiner-in-Charge that adequate resources and staffing have been allocated to the remediation efforts required by the OCC’s order.
-This certification must be submitted at least 30 days in advance of any proposed capital action and must include a detailed description of the Bank’s current allocation of compliance resources, its progress in remediation, any anticipated changes in resource allocation, and the source of funding for the proposed payment or distribution.
+Even more than the commitment to do business ethically and in compliance with its AML/BSA requirements, the Bank must also financially commit to compliance.
+The Order requires that before the Bank can declare or pay dividends, engage in share repurchases, or make any other capital distributions, the Board of Directors must certify in writing to the Examiner-in-Charge that adequate resources and staffing have been allocated to the remediation efforts required by the OCC’s order.
+This certification must be submitted at least 30 days before any proposed capital action.
+It must include a detailed description of the Bank’s current allocation of compliance resources, its progress in remediation, any anticipated changes in resource allocation, and the funding source for the proposed payment or distribution.
 The goal is to ensure that remediation efforts take priority over capital distributions.

 Resources